kuzzleio/documentation-old/plugin-reference/source/includes/_creating-plugins.md

 The function **must** return a `Promise` that resolves to an object that contains **non sensitive** information of the object (can be an empty object).

 <aside class="info">
-  If no getById function is provided, an empty object will be returned in the controllers that use it.
+  If no getById function is provided, an empty object will be returned by controllers that use it.
 </aside>